 Additionally, the built-in Windows Defender is a much more performance-optimized anti-malware service if you keep it up to date.
 So if you suspect that third-party antivirus software might be using up resources, I’d suggest disabling or uninstalling those programs.

 Go to the Windows Search bar & search for Apps & features.
 Now hit Enter and find the anti-virus program such as McAfee or Avast.
 Click Uninstall to remove those programs from your computer.
 You might need to restart your computer to finish the uninstallation process.

 Outdated or sub-optimal drivers might be at fault if certain processes are still using too much CPU resource redundantly.

 Since drivers are responsible for bridging the connectivity between components, keeping them up to date can decrease CPU utilization issues by improving compatibility and eliminating bugs.

 Press Windows key+S and type advanced system.
 Select View advanced system settings.

 Now navigate to the Hardware tab and select Device Installation Settings.
 Then choose Yes, do this automatically(recommended) and hit Save Changes.
 Finally, click Apply > OK.

 After that, press Windows key+I and select Update & Security.
 Then hit the Check for Updates button.
 It’ll prompt driver updates for available hardware & services.
 This will also fix excessive processor utilization issues for the Microsoft block level backup engine.

 Pro tip: Updating the BIOS can often resolve high CPU usage if the cause lies in the motherboard’s firmware.
 But beware!
-You need to be extra cautious when updating the BIOS, refer to an expert guide on how to update BIOS safely.

 8. Defrag C Drive